-The College reserves the right to terminate a student's enrollment if the student fails to meet any past, present, and/or future scheduled financial obligations to the college.
+The College may terminate a student's enrollment if the student fails to meet financial obligations by the scheduled due dates and does not make satisfactory arrangements with the institution.
 If no payment arrangement has been made within 60 days of the original payment due date, the student may be withdrawn from the program.
+Students withdrawn for non-payment cannot re-enroll or restart until all outstanding balances are cleared.